Is campus closed?

 The Student Help Desk will be available to students and can be reached at firstname.lastname@example.org or 319-398-7624.

 What student services will be open/available during this period?

 Most student services will be available by email and phone.
-All campus buildings/locations will reopen May 4, including the library, computer labs, rec center, and more.
+All campus buildings/locations will reopen once it is deemed safe to do so, including the library, computer labs, rec center, and more.

 I don’t know how to post things to Talon.
 What should I do?

 Log into Talon using your username and password.
 Click “Welcome to Talon” and select “Assignments”, then “Using the Assignments Tool” for a tutorial.

 [For classes that require speeches to be recorded] My computer doesn’t have a mic or camera.
 What should I do?